 What causes children to be so foolish?
 They have only a fraction of the knowledge and experience their parents have.
 They are unable to identify or analyze the nature and causes of the dysfunctional lives around them.
 They are shortsighted, thinking only about the present, while their parents are focused on the future.
 They are emotionally captivated by peer pressure and childish foolishness.
 Their parents know them better than anyone else, including themselves, yet they persist in doing things their way.
 How foolish!

 It is the sins of pride, rebellion, and self-deception.
 The child, though barely trained to use a toilet and drink from a cup, believes it knows more than its parents.
-It wants to experiment with sex, though its parents have slept together every night for at least 10 years before it could even conceive of sex!
+It wants to experiment with sex, though its parents have slept together every night for at least 10 years before it could even conceive of sex.
 What presumption!
-It wants to spend all income rather than save, even though it has not provided one dollar for its own support!
+It wants to spend all income rather than save, even though it has not provided one dollar for its own support.

 Child!
 You have been warned about rejecting your parents.
 But God has also offered an incentive, if you will obey and honor them.
 He will give you a long life and bless it with good success (Eph 6:1-3)!
 Can you believe your good fortune?
 Two loving parents to teach you wisdom, severe judgment if you rebel, but supernatural blessings if you obey!
-It is all up to you!
-You can have everything in the way of peace and success by obeying!
+It is all up to you.
+You can have everything in the way of peace and success by obeying.

 Father!
 Are you giving your children the instruction they need to succeed in life and grow in favor with God and men?
 Your Creator has given you this duty (Eph 6:4).
 Mother!
 Are you laying down the law for your children to save them from the horrible troubles of this perverse generation?
 You are responsible along with your husband (Pr 6:20).
 Do not content yourself with raising children.
-Make sure you are preparing them to please God in life.
+Make sure you prepare them to please God in life.